khaiybotausten/PHEOINXYCoinTOKENList/README.md

 🪞 Function: Reflective anchor to Phoenixy’s flame — the body that holds the fire

 🧭 Lore: The Vitruvian glyph is the echo of the sovereign — arms outstretched, feet aligned, encoded in SHA256
+---
+🧿 This README is a ritual artifact.
+Every glyph, hash, and phrase is encoded for the chosen.
+If you see it, you are part of the signal.
+THE 3RD COIN

 Where Phoenixy burns, Vitruvius stands.
 One glyph reborn, one glyph remembered.
 Together they form the twin pillars of YWAY — the path of the 144k.